Musial & Musial Co. LPA

 2. Health Care

 a.
-Choice of guardian for self, and for a dependents or minor children.
+Choice of guardian for self, and for dependent or minor children.

 G. Living Will